York, All Saints Pavement Church

 Lady Peckett's Yard - 0.1 miles (Historic Building)

 York, All Saints North Street Church - 0.1 miles (Historic Church)

-Nearest Accommodation to York, All Saints Pavement Church:
+Nearest Holiday Cottages to York, All Saints Pavement Church: